Analog and Digital Horror

 An amazing series created entirely in Flipnote Studio, which surrounds a strange phenomenon of mysterious and corrupted flipnotes uploaded after the shutdown of Flipnote Hatena.
 The team and their mascot, Fuzz the Cat, is determened to recover these flipnotes and archive them.
 However, they seem to be showing a world beyond our Nintendo DS screens, a world in danger due to the shutdown...and perhaps other factors.

 This series has a lot of good qualities, and the direction it took was unexpected but does tie everything together.
-It's unclear if more episodes will be uploaded, as the series is only a year old and most of its uploads are in or around June, due to the signifigance of the month.
+The series is only a year old and most of its uploads are in or around June, due to the signifigance of the month.

 Rating: Five out of Five